Stigmata: Saint Francis of Assisi

 His wrists and feet seemed to be pierced by nails, with the heads of the nails appearing on his wrists and on the upper sides of his feet, the points appearing on the other side.
 The marks were round on the palm of each hand but elongated on the other side, and small pieces of flesh jutting out from the rest took on the appearance of the nail-ends, bent and driven back.
 In the same way the marks of nails were impressed on his feet and projected beyond the rest of the flesh.
 Moreover, his right side had a large wound as if it had been pierced with a spear, and it often bled so that his tunic and trousers were soaked with his sacred blood.

-From the records of St. Francis' physical ailments and symptoms, Edward Frederick Hartung concluded in 1935 that he knew what health problems plagued St. Francis.
-Hartung believed that he had an eye ailment known as trachoma and quartan malaria.
+From the records of St. Francis' physical ailments and symptoms, Edward Frederick Hartung concluded in 1935 that St. Francis had an eye ailment known as trachoma and quartan malaria.
 Quartan malaria infects the liver, spleen, and stomach, causing the victim intense pain.
-One complication of quartan malaria occasionally seen around Francis' time is known as purpura, a purple hemorrhage of blood into the skin.
+One complication of quartan malaria is known as purpura, a purple hemorrhage of blood into the skin.
 According to Hartung "If this were the case of St. Francis, he would have been afflicted by ecchymoses, an exceedingly large purpura.
 The purple spots of blood may have been punctured while in the wilderness and there appear as an open wound like that of Christ."

 A later medical hypothesis was proposed in 1987 to explain the wounds, it claimed that St. Francis may have contracted leprosy.